tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 ## Is this too easy for you?

-If you're yawning and you already know all this stuff, or your ready to take it to the next level, check out [5 minutes of go in emacs](http://www.youtube.com/watch?v=5wipWZKvNSo)
+If you're yawning and you already know all this stuff, or you're ready to take it to the next level, check out [5 minutes of go in emacs](http://www.youtube.com/watch?v=5wipWZKvNSo)

 ## To be continued ..